ganeshutah/Jove/README.md

   - src      -- These are the Def_*.ipynb from which the aforesaid **jove** [.py] files obtained
   - driver   -- These are still more Jupyter notebooks to run and study 'src'

+## NOTE TO WINDOWS USERS

+ Please adjust symlinks to the windows-style as follows:

+ 1. Go to the jove folder
+    - remove the Unix-style symlinks lex.py and yacc.py
+    - and run these commands:
+     > * mklink lex.py ..\3rdparty\lex.py
+       * mklink yacc.py ..\3rdparty\yacc.py

+ 2. Go to **EACH** of these folders: driver, module, src, tutorial:
+    - remove the Unix-style symlinks jove, machines, lex.py and yacc.py
+    - and run these commands:
+    > * mklink jove ..\..\jove
+      * mklink machines ..\..\machines
+      * mklink lex.py ..\..\3rdparty\lex.py
+      * mklink yacc.py ..\..\3rdparty\yacc.py

 ## Begin by taking a few tutorials